SirMathhman/magmac/README.md

 # Magmac

-This repository starts with basic boilerplate for a Python package.
+Magmac is an experiment in building a self-hosted compiler.
+The goal is to compile a custom language, **Magma**, to C. This repository currently starts with basic Python package boilerplate and will evolve into the compiler implementation.

 ## Setup